nwakaku/ThriveMind/README.md

 TriveMind seeks to empower individuals making their desire for personal wellness a reality instead of mere aspirations.
 By converging proven therapeutic techniques with cutting-edge technology, we're creating a space for users to live healthier, happier and more fulfilled lives.

 ### Features
-1. AI Coaching
+1. AI Coaching:
 Receive personalized counseling on various subjects, including relationships, mental health, academics, marriage, and more.
 Our AI coaches provide tailored guidance to help you navigate life's challenges.
-2. Goal Tracker
+2. Goal Tracker:
 Set, track, and achieve your goals with our intuitive goal tracking feature.
 Whether you're aiming for fitness milestones, academic achievements, or personal development, WellnessHub keeps you on the path to success.
-3. Journal
+3. Journal:
 Express your thoughts and emotions in a secure and private space.
 The journaling feature allows you to reflect on your day, set intentions, and track your emotional well-being over time.
-4. Health Pro
+4. Health Pro:
 Monitor your medical conditions and consult with AI doctors based on your medical reports.
 WellnessHub offers a seamless and convenient way to manage your health, ensuring you have the support you need.

 ### Technology Stack